European foreign policy of the Obama administration: Kosovo

-The United States is continuing its policy of recognition of the Republic of Kosovo under the Obama administration.
+The United States continued its policy of recognition of the Republic of Kosovo under the Obama administration.
 According to The Sofia Echo, in late February 2009, the Pristina daily newspaper Koha Ditore reported that Kosovan President Fatmir Sejdiu, Prime Minister Hashim Thaci, and Foreign Minister Skender Hyseni were personally assured by United States Secretary of State Hillary Clinton that the Obama administration would lobby internationally to expand diplomatic recognition of Kosovo, which declared independence from Serbia in 2008 and has been recognized by 56 countries as of March 2009.

 Italy

 After World War II, Italy became a strong and active transatlantic partner of the United States.
-Under the Obama administration, The countries developed a friendly and pragmatic relationship.
+Under the Obama administration, the two countries developed a friendly and pragmatic relationship.
 However, the Obama administration's shift in priorities and approach altered the context in which Italian foreign policy was carried out.
 Italy faced new constraints as Obama's approach mixed US leadership with coordination, requiring European partners to communicate with Washington on national and transatlantic issues.
 President Barack Obama hosted the President of the Council of Ministers of the Italian Republic Enrico Letta at the White House on October 17, 2013.
 The visit highlighted the well built alliance between the United States and Italy.